-Are you planning an event?
-If so, you'll want to look at the insurance that is available for events.
+You'll want to look at the insurance that is available for this.
 You may not have thought about it before, but your attendees and exhibitors will need several different types of coverage.
 We will discuss these types in detail so that you can make sure everyone is properly protected!

 What is event liability insurance?

-What is event liability insurance?
-Event liability insurance protects you and your organization from legal action on you due to something that happens at your event.
+Event insurance protects you and your organization from legal action on you due to something that happens at your events.
 For example, if someone gets injured on your property, they may sue you.
-Having event liability insurance in place can help protect you from these types of lawsuits.
-It's important to have this type of coverage if you're hosting an event, as it can help prevent you from having to pay out large sums of money if something goes wrong.
+Having these coverage in place can help protect you from these types of lawsuits.
+It's important to have this type of coverage if you're hosting one as it can help prevent you from having to pay out large sums of money if something goes wrong.

 What is event cancellation insurance?

-Event cancellation coverage helps you recoup expenses if your event must be canceled or postponed.
+Event cancellation coverage helps you recoup expenses if your events must be canceled or postponed.
 It's a good idea to have this type of coverage in place so that no matter what happens, there won't be any financial stress associated with the situation.
-For instance, inclement weather resulting in an event cancellation, event cancellation insurance will allow you to recover some of the costs incurred in planning and putting on the event.
+For instance, inclement weather resulting in a cancellation, event cancellation insurance will allow you to recover some of the costs incurred in planning and putting it on.

 What is insurance for exhibitors?